Cheeky Icy Thang

-"Cheeky Icy Thang" is a song recorded by South Korean girl group STAYC for their first studio album Metamorphic.
+"Cheeky Icy Thang" is a song recorded by South Korean girl group STAYC for their first studio album, Metamorphic.
 It was released as the album's lead single by High Up Entertainment on July 1, 2024.

 Background and release

-On June 3, 2024, High Up Entertainment announced that STAYC would be releasing their first studio album titled Metamorphic on July 1.
+On June 3, 2024, High Up Entertainment announced that STAYC would be releasing their first studio album, Metamorphic, on July 1.
 On June 16, the track listing was released with "Cheeky Icy Thang" announced as the lead single.
 On June 23, the music video teaser was released.
 The highlight medley teaser videos was released on June 24 and 25.
 The song was released alongside its music video and the album on July 1.

 Composition

 "Cheeky Icy Thang" was written and composed by B.E.P, with Illson, On2pop, Jeong Ha-ri (153/Joombas), Jeong Na-kyung (153/Joombas), and Jiggy (153/Joombas) participating in the lyrics writing, Flyt participating in the composition and arrangement, and Rado from B.E.P participating in the arrangement.
 It was described as a synth-pop song with "funky shuffle rhythm".
 "Cheeky Icy Thang" was composed in the key of D major, with a tempo of 131 beats per minute.